ulysses-camara/ulysses-segmenter/README.md

 ---

 ### Inference details
-The trained models are Transformer Encoders (BERT) and Bidirectional LSTM (Bi-LSTM), with varyinng number of hidden layers (transformer blocks), and with support to up to 1024 subword tokens for BERT models.
-Since legal texts may exceed this limit, the present framework pre-segment the text into possibly overlapping 1024 subword windows automatically in a moving window fashion, feeding them to the Transformer Encoder independently.
-The encoder output is then combined ("pooled"), and the final prediction for each token is finally derived.
+The models used in this framework are Transformer Encoders (BERT) and Bidirectional LSTM (Bi-LSTM), with varying numbers of hidden layers (transformer blocks) and support for up to 1024 subword tokens in BERT models.
+However, since legal texts may exceed this limit, the framework automatically pre-segments the text into possibly overlapping 1024 subword windows in a moving window fashion, and feeds them to the segmenter model independently.
+The output from the model is then combined ("pooled"), and the final prediction for each token is derived.

 <p align="center">
   <img src="./diagrams/segmenter_inference_pipeline.drawio.png" alt="Full segmenter inference pipeline."></img>